mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/gui/settings/index.md

 ## Deleting a Repository

-<p class="message--warning"><strong>WARNING: </strong>If you delete a repository, you will not be able to install any packages belonging to that repository any more.</p>
+<p class="message--warning"><strong>WARNING: </strong>If you delete a repository, you will no longer be able to install any packages belonging to that repository.</p>

 1. Hover your mouse over the right hand side of the listing.
 1. A **Delete** button will appear.
 Click it to delete your repository.
 You will be asked to confirm this deletion.